×

 • Numerous EDZ’s, FTZ’s and super city clusters, workforce and labor availability, lower labor costs and a relatively open environment for foreign direct investments.

-Summary: Top 10 Reasons to Invest China
+Summary: Top 10 Reasons to Invest in China

 1.